-Japanese language classes offered by the Education Center for Japanese Language and Culture
+Japanese language courses offered by the Education Center for Japanese Language and Culture

 International students who have come to study in Kyoto and who are already in a Japanese-language environment probably have a reasonable knowledge of the Japanese language.
 At Kyoto University, we have many international students from a wide range of backgrounds.
 The degree to which a student requires Japanese language ability varies: there are cases in which English is sufficient as the primary language used in a department, while in other cases everyday Japanese is necessary, and in some academic fields a high level of Japanese proficiency is called for.
 There is also a broad range in terms of the level and length of students’ prior Japanese study—from those who are absolute beginners to those who have experienced living in Japan and can understand everyday conversation, to those undergraduates who have already studied for a considerable length of time in their home country.

-The Education Center for Japanese Language and Culture of the Institute for Liberal Arts and Sciences (ILAS) of Kyoto University offers the following two types of Japanese language classes: (1) Japanese language classes in the Liberal Arts and Sciences curriculum, and (2) Japanese language support classes not included in the regular curriculum.
-The Japanese language classes in the Liberal Arts and Sciences curriculum are divided into five levels: Elementary I, Elementary II, Intermediate I, Intermediate II and Advanced levels.
-The Japanese language support classes not included in the Liberal Arts and Sciences curriculum consist of Introduction to Japanese I/II, Intermediate Japanese Course I/II, Advanced Japanese Course, and Business Japanese.
+The Education Center for Japanese Language and Culture of the Institute for Liberal Arts and Sciences (ILAS) of Kyoto University offers the following two types of Japanese language courses: (1) Japanese language courses in the Liberal Arts and Sciences curriculum, and (2) Japanese language support courses not included in the regular curriculum.
+The Japanese language courses in the Liberal Arts and Sciences curriculum are divided into five levels: Elementary I, Elementary II, Intermediate I, Intermediate II and Advanced levels.
+The Japanese language support courses not included in the Liberal Arts and Sciences curriculum consist of Introduction to Japanese I/II, Intermediate Japanese Course I/II, Advanced Japanese Course, and Business Japanese.

 Study Japanese on Your Own

-For students who are unable to attend Japanese classes due to their busy study/research schedules or who wish to pursue additional Japanese studies, we offer SAMIDORI, an online Japanese learning system.
+For students who are unable to attend Japanese language courses due to their busy study/research schedules or who wish to pursue additional Japanese studies, we offer SAMIDORI, an online Japanese learning system.
 The Japanese Study Room is also available.